Linuxfabrik/monitoring-plugins/README.md

 for f in $(find $SOURCE_PLUGINS -maxdepth 1 -type d); do f=$(basename $f); scp $SOURCE_PLUGINS/$f/$f$PYVER $REMOTE_HOST:$TARGET_DIR/$f; done
 ```

 We try to avoid dependencies on 3rd party OS- or Python-libraries wherever possible.
 If we need to use additional libraries for various reasons (for example [psutil](https://psutil.readthedocs.io/en/latest/)), we stick with official versions.
-Some plugins use the following 3rd-party python libraries, so the easiest way is to install them as well:
+Some plugins use the following 3rd-party python libraries, so the easiest way is to install these as well:

-* BeautifulSoup4 (on RHEL: from EPEL repo)
+* BeautifulSoup4
 * lxml
-* mysql.connector (on RHEL: only up to RHEL 7, from EPEL repo)
+* mysql.connector
-* psutil (on RHEL: from EPEL repo)
+* psutil

 That's it.
 After that your directory on the remote host should look like this: